alco/blog/posts/2012-03-01-month-of-lisp.md

 Lisp is a very interesting language with rich history and a long-living community.
-Ever since I have first encountered it (which was during my days at the university, they had an XLISP implementation installed) it has stuck in memory for good.
-Conceived by John McCarthy in 1958, Lisp was the second high-level programming language in common use today (preceded by Fortran).
+Ever since I have first encountered it (which was during my days at the university, they had an XLISP implementation installed) I couldn't ever forget it and occasionally used it write some basic programs.
+Conceived by John McCarthy in 1958, Lisp was the second high-level programming language that is still in common use today (preceded by Fortran).
 It was the first dynamic language and the first language to implement the concept of automatic memory management known as garbage collection.
 The [Wikipedia article][2] says that it has also pioneered tree data structures and the self-hosting compiler among other things.

 A number of features are unique to Lisp and have been for a long time since its inception.
 Although it has never enjoyed such widespread adoption as modern